 Pokémon cards are still a valuable commodity, especially if they happen to include a popular monster, or were included in one of the earlier sets.

-Pichu easily fits the bill, so we’ve come up with a guide including some of the best cards featuring the baby Pokémon, along with advice if you’re looking at one of the rarer options.
+Pichu easily fits the bill.
+We’ve come up with a guide including some of the best cards featuring the baby Pokémon, along with advice if you’re looking at one of the rarer options.

 The Best Pichu Pokemon Cards

-Our trio of the best Pichu cards all come from either 2000 or 2001, so you’re unlikely to have a few copies lying around collecting dust.
+Our trio of the best Pichu cards all come from either 2000 or 2001.
+You’re unlikely to have a few copies lying around collecting dust.